 But the best salespeople in the world do it entirely differently.
 They turn the focus on to their customer and they listen deeply.
 In fact, on average the top salespeople spend 80% of their sales calls just listening.

 This is because listening is a powerful selling tool.
 It gives us clues around our customer needs.
 It builds trust and rapport.
 It allows the customer space to talk deeply about their situation.
 And, done well, it will give you everything you need to build a compelling solution, that recognised the needs and challenges of the customer.

-In this blog, we are going to share with you three tips to allow you to develop these important listening skills so that you can transform your sales conversations into stronger, interdependent partnerships.
+In this blog, we are going to share with you three tips to allow you to improve these important listening skills so that you can transform your sales conversations into stronger, interdependent partnerships.